UniM$^2$AE: Multi-modal Masked Autoencoders with Unified 3D Representation for 3D Perception in Autonomous Driving: Experiments

 \subsubsection{3D Object Detection}

 To demonstrate the capability of the learned representation, we fine-tune various pre-trained detectors on the nuScenes dataset.
 As shown in Table \ref{nuscenes-val}, our UniM$^2$AE substranitally improves both LiDAR-only and fusion-based detection models.
 Compared to TransFusion-L-SST, the UniM$^2$AE-L registers a 0.5/0.7 NDS/mAP enhancement on the nuScenes validation subset.
-In the multi-modality realm, the UniM$^2$AE elevates the outcomes of BEVFusion-SST by 1.2/1.5 NDS/mAP when MMIM is pre-trained.
+In the multi-modality realm, the UniM$^2$AE elevates the outcomes of BEVFusion-SST by 1.2/1.5 NDS/mAP and improves FocalFormer3D~\cite{chen2023focalformer3d} by 0.7/0.6 NDS/mAP when MMIM is pre-trained.
 Of note is that superior results are attained even when a larger voxel size is employed.
 This is particularly significant given that Transformer-centric strategies (\eg SST~\cite{fan2022embracing}) generally trail CNN-centric methodologies (\eg VoxelNet~\cite{yan2018second}).